robbiemu/Complete-Android-Marshmallow-tutorial/Buttons and EventListeners.md

 1. onclickListener in `Activity` or `Fragment`
 2. using an "inner class" onClickListener in the `Activity` or `Fragment`
+3. specifying it in the xml layout for the `activity` or `fragment`

 You must also add the button to the layout, which can be done in two ways: